WentaiDu/socialdistribution/README.md

 # Deployed Server

-Due to heroku policy update, the deployment no longer available.
+Due to heroku policy update, the deployments are no longer available.

 Frontend: https://socialdistribution-t02.herokuapp.com